-3. Artificial radiations are have been very recently added to the human environment and we have not developed evolutionary mechanisms to address them.
+3. Artificial radiation has been added to the human environment very recently and we have not developed evolutionary mechanisms to address them.

 "Furthermore, given the relatively short time for which we have been exposed to it, we have no evolutionary immunity either against any adverse effects it might directly have on our alive organism or, indirectly, against its possible interference with certain electromagnetic processes of natural origin, which appear to be essential for homeostasis, such as, for example, the Schumann resonance – a weak electromagnetic field that oscillates resonantly in the cavity between the earth’s surface and the ionosphere at frequencies close to those of human brain rhythms, isolation from which has been found to be deleterious to human health.
 What distinguishes technologically produced electromagnetic fields from (the majority of) those of natural origin is their much higher degree of coherence.
 This means that their frequencies are particularly well-defined, a feature that facilitates the discernment of such fields by living organisms, including ourselves.
 This greatly increases their biological potency, and ‘opens the door’ to the possibility of frequency-specific, non-thermal influences of various kinds, against which existing Safety Guidelines – such as those issued by the International Commission for Non-ionising Radiation Protection ( ICNIRP) - afford no protection".
 Dr. Gerard Hyland, Biophysics, University of Warwick, 2 times Nobel Prize contender Medicine

-The radiation from electrical appliances, power cables etc exist many years and we are fine.
-Why should we reduce our exposure to them?
+The radiation from electrical appliances, power cables etc. has existed for many years and we have been fine.
+Why should we reduce our exposure then?

 1. Our exposure to radiation due to electricity has increased significantly due to:

-- greater use of electric and electronic devices
+- increased use of electric and electronic devices

 - greater power consumption